Launch Offer

 Key Points

-1. Code status: first hempcrete certification added to Australia’s National Construction Code; manuals and training moved it from fringe to viable.
+1. Code status: first hempcrete certification added to Australia’s National Construction Code

 2. Structure shift: patented post-and-beam with fibre-reinforced polymers replaces steel, cutting weight while maintaining strength.